acxdme/GFG_MustDoQuestions/README.md

 # GFG_MustDoQuestions
-This  repository will contain the Geeks for Geeks Must Do Questions
+This  repository  contains the GeeksforGeeks Must Do Questions.